Primary care doctors and specialists, as well as non-qualifying medical practitioners, may offer TCM services.

 All are mandatory within a specific timeframe, as required by Medicare to fulfill TCM.
 Unless they are determined to not be medically necessary.

 This is simple, initial outreach to the patient or their caregiver.
 It is required to be performed within two business days following the patient’s hospital discharge.

 It may be made by the provider or clinical staff.
-The conversation will touch upon the patient’s general well being, as well as next steps in the TCM process.
+The conversation will touch upon the patient’s general well-being, as well as the next steps in the TCM process.

 Non-Face-to-Face services may be performed by either the physician or clinical staff.

 Services vary depending on who is providing them.

 Retrieval and review of patient discharge summaries or other discharge information

 Interact with healthcare professionals and/or care team members who will take responsibility for supporting care of the patient's problems

 Establish referrals and arrange for community resources (as needed)

 Support scheduling activities for required follow-ups with necessary providers/services